arangodb/docs/3.5/arangosearch.md

 the [full-text index](indexing-fulltext.html) type.
 A single index can cover multiple or even all attributes of the documents from one or multiple collections, accessible through a virtual collection called View.

-Views can be in AQL queries to filter and sort
+Views can be used in AQL queries to:
+- filter documents based on Boolean expressions and functions
+- join documents located in different collections to one result list
+- sort the result set based on how closely each document matched the filter

-Configurable analyzers are
-available for text pre-processing, such as language-specific stemming
+Configurable analyzers are available for text processing, such as tokenization, language-specific word stemming, case conversion, removal of accented characters and more.

 .
 (Boolean model)